eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 .. note::

-   |Pro| *eProsima Fast DDS Pro* splits the server's combined routine into two independent timers
+   |Pro| *eProsima Fast DDS Pro* adds a ``<serverSendPeriod>`` parameter that acts as a true
-   with separate periods: a *process timer* (``<serverProcessPeriod>``, default 200 ms) and a *send timer* (``<clientAnnouncementPeriod>``).
-The send timer becomes a true rate limiter: even if many clients announce rapidly the server batches their changes and flushes them at most once per ``<clientAnnouncementPeriod>``, giving stronger and more predictable traffic control than is possible with a single combined timer.
+   send rate limiter on the server.
+When configured, the server still processes incoming data on every routine iteration, but defers flushing changes to writer histories until at least ``<serverSendPeriod>`` has elapsed since the last flush.
+This gives stronger and more predictable traffic control than is possible by tuning ``<clientAnnouncementPeriod>`` alone.
+   See :ref:`DS_send_period`.

 .. tab-set-code::